 Resume & Qualifications of program facilitator

-The Resume needs to include relevant industry experience to the program.
+The resume needs to include relevant industry experience to the program.
 Relevant qualifications (including statement of attainment) must be higher or at level being taught and TAE40116 Certificate IV in Training and Assessment.
-All teachers will be required to fill in a Teacher Quaility Mapping form and a Professional Development & Industry Currency Record.
+All teachers will be required to fill in a Teacher Quality Mapping form and a Professional Development & Industry Currency Record.

 Please note that there are upgrade programs for the TAE.